icub-tech-iit/documentation/docs/icub_operating_systems/icubos/installation-from-scratch.md

 # The OS on icub-head - Installation from scratch

-Since iCubOS is based on Ubuntu server, we will install Ubuntu server from the default installer and the we manually costimize it
+Since iCubOS is based on Ubuntu server, we will install Ubuntu server from the default installer and then we manually customize it

 # Latest versions